 There are several old theories on what to do when comforted with someone that has suffered a venomous snake bite.
 Theories varied from cutting over the bite with a knife, sucking out the venom and spitting it out, raising or lowering the affected area, submerging the affected area in ice and so on.
 These methods are not recommended for pets.

-Here are some guidelines on what NOT to do and what TO do if your pet is bit by a venomous snake:
+Here are some guidelines on what NOT to do and what TO do if your dog or other pet is bit by a venomous snake:

 First Aid Kit for Snake Bites

-Snake bite kits are considered somewhat impractical for most pet owners.
+Snake bite kits are considered somewhat impractical for most dog owners.
 As you read above, tourniquets and wound cutting are not recommended.
 Antivenin use is controversial, expensive and not recommended for all bites.
 Many antivenin products are effective only for a particular snake species and may not work if a different species bites your dog.
-It also requires intravenous injection which is not easy for most pet owners.
+It also requires intravenous injection which is not easy for most dog owners.
 Not only are antivenin products expensive but many have a limited shelf life making them impractical to keep on hand.
-If your pet is bit, see your local veterinarian for treatment.
+If your dog is bit, see your local veterinarian for treatment.

 Is Pet Insurance Right for you?

 The best pet insurance offers coverage that’s broad enough for whatever care your pet needs and with enough options to get the perfect coverage for you and your pet.

 Are you pet crazy?
 Sign up for our email newsletter and get the latest health and wellness info, useful tips, product recalls, fun stuff, and so much more!